goToMain/libosdp/osdpctl/README.md

 # osdpctl - Tool to create manage and control OSDP Devices

-osdpctl is a tool that uses libosdp to setup/manage/control osdp devices.
-It also serves as a starting point for those who intend to consume this library.
+osdpctl is a tool that uses libosdp to setup, manage and control osdp devices.
-It cannot be used directly in applications as most of the time a lot more product specific customizations are needed.

 Read more about [osdpctl here][1].